 We encourage all owners to have their pet’s pre-anesthetic bloodwork done regardless of age or presumed health status.
 This simple blood test is done in house and allows us to confirm that your pet’s internal organs are functioning properly.
 We specifically evaluate your pet’s liver and kidneys as these are the organ’s that process the anesthesia.
 Once we have this information available, we can specifically tailor our anesthetic protocol to meet your pet’s needs.

 A second safety pre-caution that we recommend is having your pet on intravenous fluids during their anesthetic procedure.
-This is accomplished by clipping a small area on the front leg of your pet and the sterile placement of an intravenous catheter.
+This is accomplished by clipping a small area of fur on your pet’s leg and the sterile placement of an intravenous catheter.
 Intravenous fluids help to maintain your pet’s blood pressure during the procedure and also provides an emergency access point should the need arise.

-In an effort to ensure maximal patient safety while under anesthesia, but also to allow for other routine vital indicator monitoring, we offer state-of the art wireless VMed Technology Monitoring.
+In an effort to ensure maximum patient safety while under anesthesia, we offer state-of-the-art wireless VMed Technology and Mindray Multiparameter monitoring.

 The latest in monitoring technology, this system allows for us to track a patient’s heart rate and rhythm, respiratory rate, blood pressure, blood oxygen saturation, core body temperature and carbon dioxide in/output.